pombreda/lepl/doc-src/lexer.rst

   The non-Token matchers include: Any.

-.. index:: lexer_rewriter()
+.. index:: lexer_rewriter(), Configuration()

 Advanced Options
 ----------------

-The `lexer_rewriter()
+The lexer can be configured by providing an explicit :ref:`configuration` that includes the `lexer_rewriter()
-<api/redirect.html#lepl.lexer.rewriters.lexer_rewriter>`_ can take additional
+<api/redirect.html#lepl.lexer.rewriters.lexer_rewriter>`_.
+This can take
-arguments that specify a regular expression for (discarded) spaces and an exception that is raised when neither the tokens nor the space pattern match the input.
+additional arguments that specify the discard pattern and an exception that is raised when neither the tokens nor the discard pattern match the input.

 By default Tokens require
 that any sub--expression consumes the entire contents::